MarkAdell/my_articles/README.md

 - [eclipse-collections](https://github.com/eclipse/eclipse-collections) for Java.
 - [System.Collections.Immutable](https://www.nuget.org/packages/System.Collections.Immutable/) for C#.

 Immutability doesn't stop at variables and data structures.
-Sometimes, it's also useful to make our classes immutable, and it comes with its own benefits.
+Sometimes, it's also useful to make our classes immutable, such as Data Transfer Objects (DTOs), and it comes with its own benefits.
 As a final example (pun intended), let's see how we can build an immutable class in Java:

 ```java
 final public class Person {